 Spin it around if possible.
 Leave it there and check it every 10 or 20 minutes to see how dark it has got.
 Pull it up once it receives the darkness you like.
 The longer it stays, the darker the color gets.
 Next, rinse it off with some cold water.
 In the final stage, pull off the remaining contact paper.
 Here you go!
 Your custom-designed beautiful discs are ready.

 How do you stencil dye a disc golf disc?

 Answer: Find this short video to know it all about disc golf dying tutorial on Stencil Dying.

 Answer: It is possible but next to impossible.
 Know better before trial.

 If you are entirely new to this field, you might need to give a couple of shots to get perfection.
 But with enough amount of practice, you will learn how to dye disc golf discs properly.
 You can also work on the other available procedures.
 The technique mentioned above is easy to apply.
-You are sure going to have a lot of fun to work on this.
-It is cost-efficient, and all the equipment can be found online or in the stores.
+You are sure going to have a lot of fun working on this.
+It is cost-efficient, and all the equipment can be found online or in stores.
 Just make sure to do everything slowly and with a steady hand.
 Play with the process, and you will learn the art over time.
 Dying disc golf discs might look complicated at first instance, but the process gets easier once you start working on it.
 Know how to throw disc golf disc straight.

 Leave a Reply